d3vb0ox/bookstack-demo/README.md

 This repository provides a reference pattern for deploying the BookStack application to Amazon ECS using AWS Fargate, delivered via:

-- AWS CodeCommit for source control
+- GitHub (via AWS CodeConnections) for source control
 - AWS CodePipeline + CodeBuild for CI/CD
-- AWS CDK (TypeScript or Python) for infrastructure as code
+- AWS CDK v2 (TypeScript) for infrastructure as code

 It is designed to support multiple environments (e.g., `dev`, `staging`, `prod`) with clear promotion flows and environment-specific configuration.